grahamstark/referendums/bes/docs/brexit_vs_indie.md

 than you'd expect given incomes, education and age.

 Column (3) runs the same analysis for Scottish voters only.
-Here, you see some of the patterns of the UK-Wide Brexit vote coming though, notably the negative effects education, income, and age, and political affilliatons are similar, but other things (openness, gender) that mattered GB-wide were not significant in Scotland.
+Here, you see some of the patterns of the UK-Wide Brexit vote coming though, notably the negative effects education, income, and age, and political affiliations are similar, but other things (openness, gender) that mattered GB-wide were not significant in Scotland.

 It's customary to end notes like this with "more research is required".
 And it is: there are certainly many things that